DylanEsguerra/Probabilistic-Programming/README.md

 ### Simple Bayesian Model
 The first model gives normal priors on the slopes and intercept and an Inverse gamma prior on the models variance.
-These were chosen do to the analytical tractability given by conjugacy should comparisons want to be made between the inference preformed by the PPLs and a hand coded Gibb's sampler.
+These were chosen do to the analytical tractability given by conjugacy.
+This would prove particularly useful should comparisons want to be made between the inference preformed by the PPLs and a hand coded Gibb's sampler.
 Hyper-parameters were chosen to reflect the data particularly for the intercept.

 $$y_{i}|\beta,\alpha,\sigma \sim N({x_{i}}^{T} \beta + \alpha, \sigma^2), i = 1,......,n$$